galactic-plane/chocolatey-script/README.md

 # Directions

     1. Run the setup script once
-    2. Review "baseline.bat" as a guide for creating your own package manager "BAT" file.
+    2. Review "baseline.bat" as a guide for creating your own package manager "BAT" file
     3. Find your own packages

 Initial Setup: https://chocolatey.org/install